mickmcc/node-caltime/README.md

 Documentation describing the last major release of `caltime` is available at [CalTime API](https://mickmcc.github.io/node-caltime/).

-The latest API documentation can be generated using `jsdoc`.
+The latest version of the API documentation can be generated using `jsdoc`.
 The documentation is created in the `docs/` directory.

 ```sh
 $ cd <caltime-git-clone>
 $ npm run -s doc
 ```

+## Support

+*Bug Reports* and *New Feature Requests* should be reported at the [CalTime GitHub Issues Page](https://github.com/mickmcc/node-caltime/issues).

 ## Dependencies